antlr/antlr5/README.md

 ## Authors and major contributors
 We're only providing here the list of ANTLR 5 contributors.
 ANTLR 5 is largely based on ANTLR 4.
 See [ANTLR 4](https://github.com/antlr/antlr4) for the list of ANTLR 4 contributors, and they are recognized as silent ANTLR 5 authors.
 * [Terence Parr](http://www.cs.usfca.edu/~parrt/), parrt@cs.usfca.edu
-ANTLR project lead and supreme dictator for life
+ANTLR product lead and supreme dictator for life
 * [Eric Vergnaud](https://github.com/ericvergnaud)
 ANTLR 5 project lead
 * [Ivan Kochurkin](https://github.com/KvanTTT) major contributor